srobo-legacy/server-backup/README.md

 directory in the puppet/server configuration.
 Given how infrequently restores are going to occur, bugs in the layout are likely.

+## Basic usage

+A copy of this repo is installed onto our servers by the puppet config.
+You can either manually run the `create-backup.py` script via ssh, or use the `do-backup.py` script to handle both creating backups and management of local backup files.

 ## Configuration

 Some of the locations and details of things to include are provided via